sparkfun/eng_application/Code/README.md

 This project is _**open source**_!

-Please review the LICENSE.md filefor license information.
+Please review the LICENSE.md file for license information.

 Distributed as-is; no warranty is given.